Believe It Or Not, Unions Have Even Bigger Problems than the 2024 Election

 Yet for the long-suffering labor movement, it has another, more ominous parallel to the 2024 presidential elections: The best rewards that the Democratic Party has to offer may not be enough to solve labor’s problems.
 The longer-term trends are more worrying than the current good news is reassuring.

-The PRO Act, which would revolutionize America’s broken labor laws in a way that might truly revive organized labor’s power, did not pass during the Biden administration, despite being the stated top legislative priority of the labor movement.
+The Protecting the Right to Organize (PRO) Act, which would revolutionize America’s broken labor laws in a way that might truly revive organized labor’s power, did not pass during the Biden administration, despite being the stated top legislative priority of the labor movement.
 Even without a crystal ball I can tell you that the PRO Act will never pass until the filibuster is abolished.
 It is too substantial, its reforms too meaningful.
 Both the Republicans and the more pro-business Democrats would be pressured to an extreme degree to do anything to stop it.
 Any conversation about the PRO Act must therefore also be a conversation about ending the filibuster.
 Until unions make it clear to their political allies that these things are a package deal, it will be easy for Democrats to promise their support without having to do anything too controversial.
-The AFL-CIO could save itself a great deal of empty words by changing its conversation about the PRO Act into a conversation about the filibuster – a conversation that might actually do some good.
+The AFL-CIO could save itself a great deal of empty words by changing its conversation about the PRO Act into a conversation about the filibuster — a conversation that might actually do some good.

 The greatest political value of the PRO Act at the present moment is that it is a handy yardstick for understanding which politicians are and are not aligned with labor.
 It is the quickest way to check whether the pretty words coming out of a politician’s mouth about their love for the working class are true or false.
-Failure to support the PRO Act is the closest thing that we have to a functional bullshit detector for labor issues.
+Failure to support the PRO Act is the closest thing we have to a functional bullshit detector for labor issues.
 And the 2024 election season demands such a tool more than ever.

-Here is one thing that we can say for sure about union members who vote for Trump: The fact that they are union members is not the most important part of their own identity.
+Here is one thing we can say for sure about union members who vote for Trump: The fact that they are union members is not the most important part of their own identity.
 If it were, they could be easily persuaded not to vote for Trump, a literal billionaire scab who we have already seen act like a typical anti-labor Republican during his term in the White House.
-Hell, JD Vance gave a speech opposing the PRO Act just a few days ago!
+Hell, J.D.
+Vance gave a speech opposing the PRO Act just a few days ago!
 The interesting question here is not whether these guys are full of shit when they ask union members for support; the interesting question is why many union members care so little about being union members that they allow themselves to be tempted into the Republican camp.
-Their competing identities – as macho guys, or as racists, or as anti-elites, or as Christians, or whatever – have overtaken any hold that their identity as a union member may have had on their hearts and minds.
+Their competing identities — as macho guys, or as racists, or as anti-elites, or as Christians, or whatever — have overtaken any hold that their identity as a union member may have had on their hearts and minds.
 That is a problem that cannot be solved by any politicians.
 It can only be solved by the labor movement itself.

-This trend, which has the potential to decimate the already tenuous toehold that organized labor has in Washington, is a blaring siren alerting unions that they must drastically improve on two fronts.
-The first is in the political education of their members.
-Clearly, endorsements by almost every union president are not that convincing to a significant portion of union members.
-Why?
-Well, in many cases, the unions are not democratically run, they do not frequently meet with and solicit the political input of members, and the members feel alienated from the decisions of leadership, causing them to care little for who their union president wants them to vote for.
-The process of democratizing the endorsement process, though, carries with it the need for unions to act not just as workplace negotiators, but as schools–for unions to take seriously the task of saying to members, We have studied these issues, we have met with politicians, we have lobbied in Washington, and here is our power analysis, and here are our friends and enemies, and here is why, and here is the path forward.”
+The process of democratizing the endorsement process, though, carries with it the need for unions to act not just as workplace negotiators, but as schools—for unions to take seriously the task of saying to members, We have studied these issues, we have met with politicians, we have lobbied in Washington, and here is our power analysis, and here are our friends and enemies, and here is why, and here is the path forward.”
 Unions need political discussion groups.
 Unions need book clubs.
 Unions need labor colleges.
 Unions need to embody the practice of small-d democracy, to become the natural place that their members turn to when it is time to study politics and debate politics and participate in politics.
 Unions need to, in essence, become their own form of civil society.
-Lazy, institutional, top-down unions that do not constantly work to engage members will see their members drift away and, sometimes, drift into the welcoming arms of Donald Trump.
+Lazy, institutional, top-down unions that do not constantly work to engage members will see their members drift away and, sometimes, drift into the welcoming arms of Donald Trump (or another bullshit artist like him).

 Second, and even more importantly, unions need to organize many, many new union members.
 Organized labor has wasted the presidential term of a friendly, pro-union president by allowing union density to decline during the time that Biden has been in office.
 You often hear unions bragging about the fact that public opinion polls say that their popularity is at a 60-year high.
 What you do not hear them bragging about is the fact that union density has dropped from 10.8% in 2020 to 10.0% today.
 What use is popularity if nine out of ten working people don’t even have a union?
-Nothing – nothing – is as important to the American labor movement as turning around the decline of union density.
+Nothing is as important to the American labor movement as turning around the decline of union density.
 By that metric, the past four years have been squandered.
 And there is no reason to think that the political landscape of the next four years will be as friendly as the years that just slipped by.

 Nobody quite knows if Kamala Harris would be as solicitous to unions as Joe Biden was.
 But we all know that she would be infinitely better than Trump.
 So we had better hope that she wins.
 If she does, it is not a sign to celebrate.
 It is a sign for organized labor to work.
 Unions cannot say that they will start organizing widely once the PRO Act is passed; it will take widespread organizing and the turnaround of union density to build enough power to end the filibuster and pass the PRO Act.
 Unions cannot say they will take political education seriously if there is a political crisis; they have to ceaselessly educate members in order to avoid the political crisis in the first place.
 Above all, the labor movement needs to wake up to the peril of its own situation.
-A Harris victory is nothing but a temporary reprieve.
+A Harris victory would be nothing but a temporary reprieve.
 We’ve wasted too many promising years already.
 We will organize, or we will die.

 Hamilton Nolan is a labor writer for In These Times.
 He has spent the past decade writing about labor and politics for Gawker, Splinter, The Guardian, and elsewhere.
 More of his work is on Substack.